-• Independent Study proposals should be submitted in the semester prior to the semester for which they are proposed.
+Independent Study proposals should must be submitted no later than the first Friday in June for semester and full year independent studies.
+Should a student need to change the course name later due to a change in course offerings for semester two this will be allowed. in the semester prior to the semester for which they are proposed.
 The final deadline for full year and first semester Independent Study proposals is the first Monday in the month of June.
 The final deadline for second semester Independent Study proposals is the first Friday in January after the December break.